riblidezso/netsis/README.md

 Random networks with scale free degree distributions do no have an epidemic threshold, even very weakly spreading infections can became endemic in a large enough network.
 The stationary fraction of infected nodes smoothly converges to 0 at 0 spreding rate.

 Here I show with <kin> = <kout> = 3 directed networks, the above described behaviour on Erdős-Rényi and scale-free networks.
 The chance for healing was selected to be 1, similarly to the referenced paper.
 At <kin/out> =3, the epidemic threshold is at 1/3, which is clearly visible for the ER-graph.
+The curves are the mean fractionsof 100 realizations, the shaded areas represent 68% confidence intervals.

 Reproduced figure            |  Original figure